 Sumner was one of three male passengers and two female passengers in the car.
 No other occupant was charged in the incident.

 The vehicle was initially having when O'Brien suspected the driver wasn't licensed have passengers, according to a criminal complaint submitted by O'Brien.
-In Massachusetts, a junior licensed operator is prohibited from driving with passengers unless accompanied by somebody at least 21 years old.

 The passengers had appeared nervous and were moving in a suspicious manner after being pulled over, O'Brien stated.
 They also told him they were headed to the North Adams Wal-Mart, which the officer stated he found suspicious because there is a Wal-Mart in Pittsfield, where the occupants lived.